KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ### "Low-Hanging Fruit"

+#### Outreach

+Individual knowledge was pooled to personally invite inactive church-goers back, and to invite potential newcomers for the first time.

 #### Local Newspaper

 The church could submit articles and general information to the local newspaper.
 Although individual church members were occasionally submitting articles, this was being done ad hoc, without a coordinated strategy.